 - Community and public health: Nationally, counties invest \$83 billion annually in community health for more than 300 million residents nationwide.
-Through 961 county-supported hospitals, 883 county-owned and supported long-term care facilities, 750 county behavioral health authorities and 1,943 county public health departments, counties deliver health services to millions of individuals.
-From preventative measures like administering flu shots to educating the public on health issues and other diseases, counties are involved in protecting the health of all individuals.
-Counties play a major role in providing health care to individuals, often serving as the health care providers of last resort for the uninsured and underinsured regardless of their immigration status as mandated by federal and state laws and policies - Law enforcement and community safety: Maintaining safe communities is one of the most important functions of county governments.
+Through 961 public county hospitals, 883 county-owned and supported long-term care facilities, 750 county behavioral health authorities and 1,943 county public health departments, counties deliver health services to millions of individuals.
+From preventative measures like administering flu shots to educating the public on health issues and other diseases, counties are involved in protecting the health of all communities across the country.
+Often serving as the health care providers of last resort for the uninsured and underinsured, counties provide health care to our nation's residents, regardless of immigration status, as mandated by federal and state laws and policies. - Law enforcement and community safety: Maintaining safe communities is one of the most important functions of county governments.
 Counties invest over \$70 billion annually in providing justice and public safety services to all residents, working together with all levels of government to improve public safety, safely reduce jail populations and fight recidivism.
-Additionally, counties are often involved in the apprehension and detention of undocumented immigrants at the request of our federal agency partners. - Local social safety-net providers: Counties fund and administer federal, state and local service systems and play a pivotal role in providing all residents with critical health and human services to break cycles of poverty.
+Additionally, counties are often involved in the apprehension and detention of undocumented immigrants at the request of our federal agency partners. - Local social safety-net providers: Counties fund and administer federal, state and local service systems and play a pivotal role in providing all residents with critical human services to break cycles of poverty.
 Each year, counties invest \$58 billion in federal, state and local funds in human services while serving as the front-line social safety net for residents.

-BACKGROUND INFORMATION ON NACO'S IMMIGRATION REFORM TASK FORCE AND CREATION OF CONSENSUS PRINCIPLES
+BACKGROUND INFORMATION ON THE WORK OF NACo's IMMIGRATION REFORM TASK FORCE

 Given the central role of county governments in ensuring the health and safety of all members of local communities, county leaders are important stakeholders in discussions related to federal immigration policies.
-The National Association of Counties' (NACo) Immigration Reform Task Force provides a forum for county officials from across the nation to discuss the impact of federal immigration policy on local governments and to engage with federal decisionmakers on matters related to immigration.
+The National Association of Counties' (NACo) Immigration Reform Task Force provides a forum for county officials from across the nation to discuss the impact of federal immigration policy on local governments and communities, and to engage with federal decision makers on matters related to immigration.
 The Task Force is also charged with advising NACo's ten policy steering committees on federal immigration issues.